WiseBanyan is a micro-investing app which calls itself “the world’s first free financial advisor.”

 Anyone with a U.S. Social Security Number and a U.S. address is eligible to become a WiseBanyan client.

-Once the company has verified your identity and you’ve created an account, you will be prompted to answer several investing-related questions to determine risk aversion, time horizon and money saved.
+Once the company has verified your identity and you’ve created an account, you will answer several investing-related questions to determine risk aversion, time horizon and money saved.
 The quiz will rank your risk score from 1 to 10, with the option to adjust your score.

 WiseBanyan will then allow you to sync to your bank account with a minimum starting deposit of $1 and an opportunity to set up automatic deposits.
 IRAs have a minimum account balance of $25.
 WiseBanyan says clients can also easily move outside investments such as old 401(k)s to the platform.
 Although, you’ll have to liquidate your holdings in your brokerage account because WiseBanyan is only able to receive cash assets.